Henni/blockchain-automation-framework/platforms/r3-corda/configuration/roles/create/certificates/doorman/Readme.md

     component_name: The name of resource i.e doorman

 #### Note:
-Var folder has enviornment variable for doorman role.
+Var folder has environment variable for doorman role.